tiangela1027/forty-jekyll-theme/_posts/2018-05-18-afterword.md

 put all we can't say out loud on paper<br>
 and we’ll forever be the heroes.

 > It took me a while, but I found the piece that was the motivation for this one - "Litany in Which Certain Things Are Crossed Out" by Richard Siken.
-I think it was around the time we had to submit graduation quotes, and I wanted cram in a small poem of my own making.
+I think it was around the time we had to submit graduation quotes, and I wanted to cram in a small poem of my own making.
 In the end I gave up and went with a BoJack Horseman bit instead, but only after I spewed this out.
 It's pretty long and it doesn't really make sense - but sure, I'm still fond of it.